 The shadowy KGB bodyguard who stood atop a tank with Yeltsin, then became the power behind the throne in chaotic 1990s Russia.

-Alexander Korzhakov's story is a dark fairy tale of the Soviet collapse.
-He began as a junior KGB officer assigned to protect a rising Communist Party official, Boris Yeltsin.
+Alexander Korzhakov stood guard next to Boris Yeltsin on a tank outside Russia's White House during the 1991 coup attempt, an image seared into history.
+He began as a junior KGB officer assigned to protect the rising Communist Party official.
 That assignment became a lifelong bond.
 Korzhakov evolved from a silent protector into Yeltsin's most trusted confidant, a fixer who controlled access and wielded immense behind-the-scenes influence.
-His iconic moment came during the 1991 coup attempt, when he stood guard next to Yeltsin on the tank outside Russia's White House, an image seared into history.
-As head of the Presidential Security Service, he built a formidable private army and became embroined in the brutal political and economic wars of the era.
-His fall was as dramatic as his rise; a 1996 political miscalculation led Yeltsin to fire him abruptly.
-He later parlayed his notoriety into a seat in parliament, forever a symbol of the opaque, muscular power that shaped post-Soviet Russia.
+As head of the Presidential Security Service, he built a formidable private army.
+A 1996 political miscalculation led Yeltsin to fire him abruptly.
+He later served in parliament.
+Born in 1950, he remains a symbol of the opaque power that shaped post-Soviet Russia.

 1946–1964